argodevops/drone-escape-game/README.md

 # Drone Maze Game

-A maze game built using `tkinter` and `turle` which takes a set of commands to navigate a drone around and out of the maze.
+A maze game built using `tkinter` and `turtle` which takes a set of commands to navigate a drone around and out of the maze.

 ## Developer guide
 1. Create your virtual environment: `python3 -m venv .venv`